 There has been much specution about where the battle took place but no one has been able to confirm for sure the exact location.
 Aclea meant ‘Oak field or glade’ and Ockley in Surrey, an Oakley in Bedfordshire and Water Oakley in Berkshire are all suggested candidates for this battle.

 The Anglo-Saxon Chronicle reference is as an event, but it doesn’t give exact hints of location.
-From the point of view of the Vikings landing in the East from the Thames direction, Surrey and Kent would seem likely… However from the Thames, the course of the Viking insurgecy went west, across Bedford, Surrey & Berkshire.
-There was no M4 corridor then, so a skirmish could have easily meandered!
+From the point of view of the Vikings landing in the East from the Thames direction, Surrey and Kent would seem the likely regions… However from the Thames, the course of the Viking insurgecy went west, across Bedford, Surrey & Berkshire.
+This part of North Hampshire borders surrey and Berkshire, and the Thames so a skirmish could have easily meandered!